kristenvaccaro/interaction-design/schedule.md

 ## Week 7: Interaction Design
 Reading:
 Excerpts on Mental Models from [Interaction Design: Beyond Human-Computer Interaction](https://www.amazon.com/Interaction-Design-Beyond-Human-Computer/dp/111990109X/) by Jenny Preece, Yvonne Rogers & Helen Sharp
+Excerpts from [The Design of Everyday Things](https://www.amazon.com/Design-Everyday-Things-Revised-Expanded/dp/0465050654) by Don Norman
 _OPTIONAL_ Excerpts from [The Humane Interface](https://www.amazon.com/Humane-Interface-Directions-Designing-Interactive/dp/0201379376) by Jef Raskins
 Excerpts on Heuristic Evaluation and the Shneiderman, Norman, Nielsen and ISO Heuristics
 _OPTIONAL_  ["Dark patterns, the tricks websites use to make you say yes, explained"](https://www.vox.com/recode/22351108/dark-patterns-ui-web-design-privacy) from Sara Morrison at Vox